Premises Licence Transfer

 Note:

 There is a 14-day consultation period to provide the police with an opportunity to object.
-In the absence of any objection, alcohol can be sold during the consultation period.

 Want to discuss your transfer?